Bachelor of Veterinary Medicine

 - What qualities does a potential veterinary medical student have to possess?

 Answer: An empathy for animals, good communication skills, problem-solving skills, a high level of academic ability, and motivation that is strong enough to see the student through a 6-year programme with a heavy workload.

-- Will CityU SVM accept transfer students into the BVM programme?
+- Will CityU CVMLS accept transfer students into the BVM programme?

 Answer: Very rarely because the veterinary courses are all compulsory and highly specific which means that transfer credit is rarely possible.